Apply now: Bristol Myers Squibb’s Golden Ticket—$50K lab credit to LabCentral >

 Share :

-At the heart of the event was our newest art exhibit, which brought together incredible works by artists whose practices are rooted in resistance, memory, and healing.
-Through their visual language, they offered us new ways of seeing, remembering, and imagining what freedom looks and feels like.
-We are honored to showcase their work at Gallery 1832 and are beyond proud of the conversations it sparked.
+Our art exhibit, Freedom and Form bought together incredible works by artists whose practices are rooted in resistance, memory, healing and activism.
+They showed how art can offer new ways of seeing, remembering, and imagining what freedom looks and feels like.
+We are honored to showcase their work at Gallery 1832 and beyond proud of the conversations it sparked.

-As artist DaNice Marshall so beautifully stated during the panel, “We are more the same than we are different.”
-That simple but profound truth echoed throughout the room, reminding us that while our experiences may be shaped by different histories, what drives us - dignity, belonging, and connection - is shared.
+As artist DaNice Marshall poignantly stated during the panel, “We are more the same than we are different.” reminding us that while our experiences may be shaped by different histories, what drives us, dignity, belonging, and connection is shared.

 One of the most moving moments came after the event, in the form of a reflection sent by a guest.
-Though they didn’t get a chance to ask their question during the panel, they remembered something they heard at our Pride event earlier in the month, Pride in Leadership Authenticity as a Superpower: If you have a burning question, ask it to yourself.
-And so they did.
+She didn’t get a chance to ask her question during the panel but remembered something she'd heard at our Pride event earlier in the month, Pride in Leadership Authenticity as a Superpower: If you have a burning question, ask it to yourself.
+And so she did

 i have a feeling for it,